-&lt;sup>84 Office of the Secretary of Defense, Annual Report to Congress: Military and Security Developments Involving the People's Republic of China 2019, May 2, 2019, p.
-44, https://media.defense.gov/2019/May/02/2002127082/-1/- reached top speeds of Mach 6 and executed a series of in-flight maneuvers before landing.
+According to U.S. defense officials, China also successfully tested Starry Sky-2 (or Xing Kong-2), a nuclear-capable hypersonic vehicle prototype, in August 2018.
+Phina claims the vehicle reached top speeds of Mach 6 and executed a series of in-flight maneuvers before landing.
 Unlike the DF-ZF, Starry Sky-2 is a "waverider" that uses powered flight after launch and derives lift from its own shockwaves.
 Some reports indicate that the Starry Sky-2 could be operational by 2025.
 U.S. officials have declined to comment on the program.